ParkerICI/premessa/README.md

-# cytofNormalizeR
+# premessa

-R implementation of bead-based normalization and debarcoding for CyTOF data.
+`premessa` is an R package for pre-processing of mass cytometry data, that includes bead-based normalization and debarcoding.

+Copyright 2016.
+Parker Institute for Cancer Immunotherapy

-**The software is still under heavy testing and the name will change.
+**The software is still under heavy testing.
 Please contact us with bugs/feature requests**

 **---> Make sure to have a backup copy of your data before you use the software! <---**